getbraincloud/braincloud-unreal-unit-tests/README.md

 ![wrapper](/Screenshots/bc-minVersions.png?raw=true)

 ## How do I authenticate a user with brainCloud?
-The simipliest form of authenticating with brainCloud Wrapper is an Anonymous Authentication.
+The simplest form of authenticating with brainCloud Wrapper is an Anonymous Authentication.
 ```cpp
 _bc->authenticateAnonymous(_callback);
 ```
-This method will create an account, and contiune to use a locally saved anonymous id.
+This method will create an account, and continue to use a locally saved anonymous id.

 Your _callback will inherit from IServerCallback and contain the functions needed to react to the brainCloud Server response.